Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 But here’s where it gets interesting.

 A traditional cigarette contains roughly around 7000 chemicals compared to 2000 in vape juice.
-No wonder sidestream and mainstream smoke from cigarettes pose a more severe threat to bystanders than secondhand vape aerosols!
+No wonder sidestream and mainstream smoke from a tobacco cigarette pose a more severe threat to bystanders than secondhand vape aerosols!

-Studies also show that aerosols from e cigarette use dissipate in the air much quicker than tobacco smoke aerosol (more on this later).
+Studies also show that aerosols from e cigarette use dissipate in the air much quicker than tobacco smoke aerosol.
 This greatly reduces the risk of secondhand smoke exposure from a vape pen.

 In a nutshell: Second hand tobacco smoke contains much higher levels of cancer-causing compounds and is much more dangerous than electronic cigarette aerosol.